Ishiharaerika/China-Censorship-Withdrawal/Clash/README.md

 <br>
 Need to mention that DirectAll&DirectAll(IP) contains all services which cannot access using Not-China IPs.
 Services can be used with these IPs **such as Wechat(sometimes may not work)** was excluded, which means they were out.<br>
 <br>
-You may use template.yaml as a Clash rule's reference.<br>
+You may use Clash.yaml as a Clash rule's reference.<br>
 <br>
 It seems that SS Proxies don't work well in most region of China, therefore it's not recommended anymore.
 Please try using Vmess, even for games.
-Currently Video calling rules supports Zoom, Matrix(Element),**VERY LITTLE part of Jitsi**.
+Currently Video calling rules supports Zoom, Matrix(Element), **VERY LITTLE part of Jitsi**.
 It's technically unsupportable for Skype.